MVP-Group7/MVP124/README.md

 # Animating Dynamic 3D Scenes from a Single Image
-This is the repository for Machine Visual Perception Course Project by Group 7 (Dantong Liu, Hetong Shen, Huadi Wang).
-Based on [Aminate124](https://github.com/HeliosZhao/Animate124/tree/threestudio?tab=readme-ov-file), we re-implement and fine-tune the dynamic 3D scenes generation.
-We also provide results and metrics of our training using benchmark examples and personalized images.
+This repository hosts the Machine Visual Perception course project by Group 7 (Dantong Liu, Hetong Shen, Huadi Wang).
+Based on [Aminate124](https://github.com/HeliosZhao/Animate124/tree/threestudio?tab=readme-ov-file), we have re-implemented the training code in Jupyter notebooks and fine-tuned configurations to generate high-quality dynamic 3D scenes generation from a single image.
+The repository also includes training results and metrics evaluated on benchmark examples and personalized images.

+The implementation is an extension of [threestudio](https://github.com/threestudio-project/threestudio), a unified framework for 3D content creation.

+### Directory Layout
+    .
+    ├── configs                 # Configuration files for three training stages ├── data                    # Training dataset
+    ├── load                    # Source images used for benchmarks and personalized training ├── models                  # Pretrained models
+    ├── scripts
+    ├── systems
+    ├── textual-inversion
+    ├── utils
+    ├── MVP124.ipynb            # Pretrained models
+    └── README.md

+# Credits

 Implementation of MVP124, The L335 Class Project